When you leave school and possibly home as well, life won't be all work!

-Love film?
-Visit our film pages for information about audio-description, listings of cinemas that provide discounted tickets for disabled people, and information about Blu-ray and DVDs with audio-description.
+Visit our film pages for information about audio-description, and listings of cinemas that provide discounted tickets for disabled people.
+You’ll also find information about Blu-ray and DVDs with audio-description.
 We provide regular online listings of audio-described theatre performances around the UK.
 Visit our theatre pages to find out more.